 Buprenorphine (Subutex, Suboxone), butorphanol (Stadol), nalbuphine (Nubain), or pentazocine (Talwin, Talacen) may decrease the effects of morphine or stop its action altogether.
 This can cause withdrawal symptoms if you have taken the morphine for some time.

-Antidepressants of the older MAO inhibitor type such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), or selegiline (Emsam) may cause coma, slow or shallow breathing, low blood pressure, excitability, seizures, or shock if morphine is given within 2 weeks of the last MAO inhibitor dose.
+Antidepressants of the older MAOI type such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), or selegiline (Emsam) may cause slow or shallow breathing, low blood pressure, excitability, seizures, coma, or shock if morphine is given within 2 weeks of the last MAOI dose.

 Quinidine (used to treat abnormal heart rhythms and malaria) may increase the amount of morphine in the body and raise the risk of harmful side effects or overdose.